UmutGllr/JavaScript-Downloader/README.md

 # JavaScript-Downloader
-JS Jscript - Download File From Url Then Run It
+JS Jscript - This script downloads the file from the internet and execute it.